 “I quit my job so that I can take care of her.
 We rely on her Dad’s salary to pay for fees and therapy services.”

 Raising a child in Singapore requires a hefty sum.
 The cost becomes even higher for a child who requires long-term speech and occupational therapy, and sometimes psychological or behavioural services.
 Some non-government aided schools for children with special needs can be costly as well.
-To take better care of their children, some parents have to quit their jobs, which become an added financial burden to the family.
+To take better care of their children, some parents have to quit their jobs, which becomes an added financial burden to the family.
 Seeking health and life insurance for an ASD child is also problematic as few health care insurance companies are keen to insure children with ASD.

 “I have to shuttle him from school to therapy sessions three times a week.
 I have no choice but to leave his sister with the grandparents.”

-The time spent with a special needs child and his siblings, as well as other family members, may be divided unequally.
+The time spent with a special needs child and his siblings, as well as other family members, maybe divided unequally.
 Parents may dedicate more individual time for the child with ASD, shuttling him to and fro various therapy services and early intervention centres.

 Due to logistical constraints, some parents bring siblings along to the therapy centre.
 Whilst most of the siblings do not participate in the sessions, the physical presence of the entire family at the centre is warm-hearting.
 It can also create the perfect teaching opportunity for parents to explain the child’s special needs to his siblings and in the long-term, minimise sibling rivalry.

 On a positive note, there is a stronger awareness of children with ASD in Singapore, with help becoming more readily available for parents and the child.
 There are currently 13 government-aided early intervention centres, and a few other private centres in Singapore.
-Another 7 government aided early intervention centres will be built over the next 4 years.
+Another 7 government-aided early intervention centres will be built over the next 4 years.
 Annual caregiver training grants of $200 are given to families to encourage them to attend pre-approved training programs to better understand their child’s needs.

 There is no doubt that parents will continually face challenges and frustrations when managing a child with ASD.
 However, many parents have shown resilience in nurturing their children.
 Through the process, they learn, grow and enjoy life together with the child.
 This altruistic love is a privilege that we, as therapists, get to observe in the centre.
-Hopefully, as our society becomes more accepting and aware of autism, more services and facilities can be offered to support these group of dedicated and loving parents.
+Hopefully, as our society becomes more accepting and aware of autism, more services and facilities can be offered to support this group of dedicated and loving parents.

 This article is brought to you by the team of speech-language therapists and occupational therapist from The Children’s Therapy Centre.
-They work with children of all ages with communication, motor or attention difficulties.
+They work with children of all ages with communication, motor or attention difficulties..